How Quorso can help you hit your Targets in 2021.

 1.3.
 The clause headings do not affect the interpretation of this Agreement and general words shall not be given a restrictive interpretation by reason of being preceded or followed by words indicating a particular class of acts, matters or things.

 2.1.
 In case of a conflict or inconsistency between the parts of the Agreement, a document higher in the following list shall take precedence over a document lower in the list:

 This Agreement shall, unless otherwise terminated as provided in this clause 3, commence on the Effective Date and shall continue for the Initial Term and, thereafter, this Agreement shall be automatically renewed for successive periods of 12 months (each a Renewal Period), unless:

 i.
-Either party notifies the other party of termination, in writing, at least 90 days before the end of the Initial Term or any Renewal Period, in which case this Agreement shall terminate upon the expiry of the applicable Initial Term or Renewal Period; or
+Either party notifies the other party of termination, in writing, at least 90 days before the end of any Renewal Period, in which case this Agreement shall terminate upon the expiry of the applicable Renewal Period; or

 iii.
 Otherwise terminated in accordance with the provisions of this Agreement;

 and the Initial Term together with any subsequent Renewal Periods shall constitute the Term.